 Attention to the Analects indicates an implicit normative practice of questioning that is evidenced in Confucius’ exchanges with his disciples.
 The Master praises a disciple who asks about the roots of ritual by ‘exclaiming’ that it is a ‘noble question’ (3.4; cf. 12.21).
 The praise of the question as ‘noble’ is due to its reflecting a concern – one deeply felt by Confucius – with the deep origins of ritual, whether in tradition, the teachings of the Sage Kings, human nature, or the Mandate of Heaven.
 Since neglect of the ‘roots of ritual’ leads to superficiality, turning attention to them is a path back to virtue.
 In Book Nineteen, a disciple, Zixia, praises the quality of being ‘incisive in one’s questioning’, while another rebukes someone for a rash remark – or perhaps a poor question – since a person can be ‘judged wise or unwise on the basis of a single comment’ (19.6, 19.25).
 A disposition to ask bad questions not only fails to improve a person’s epistemic standing, by delaying acquisition of the relevant knowledge, but can also diminish one’s moral standing among one’s peers.

-A disciplined practice of questioning is also evident in the Xueji, as one would expect of an practical educational text.
+A disciplined practice of questioning is also evident in the Xueji, as one would expect of a practical educational text.
 Many of its remarks testify to the ways that teachers should encourage students to motivate their own learning, by teaching in ways that ‘open their minds’ rather than ‘provide them with fixed answers’ (§12).
 Two remarks stand out with reference to questioning.
 The first, from section seventeen, compares the asking of good questions to carving:

 ‘Those who are good at asking questions approach their task as if carving hard wood.
 First, they chip away at the soft parts and then set to work on the knots.
 If they keep at it, the difficulties are gradually resoled.
 Those who are poor at asking questions do just the opposite.